jermafenser/doom64-dc/README.md

 This should take a minute or less to run depending on your processor and disk speed.

-The first terminal output you see should match the following except for the time values (the first time you run `make`):
+The first terminal output you see should match the following except for the time values and a note about `retail` or `retail + nightdive` (the first time you run `make`):

     Script dir is: ~/doom64-dc/wadtool
     Compiling wadtool